I’m a minimalist when it comes to bathroom products.

 We’ve talked about baking soda a lot on this blog.
 It’s great for dental health too.
 “In particular, baking soda can help you to maintain good oral health.
 An imbalance of acid in the body can lead to a range of health problems, particularly in the mouth.
 Baking soda works by balancing the levels of acid in the body.”

 You should be able to buy baking soda from any bulk section or loose in a card board box.

 - 1/4 Cup of Aloe Vera Juice or 3 Medium Leaves (from backyard plant)

 - 2 Teaspoons of Xylitol (bought in bulk from Berkeley Bowl beauty counter)

 - 2 Teaspoons of Baking Soda (bought in bulk from Berkeley Bowl)

-Additionally you can add 2-3 drops of peppermint essential oil for a fresh minty taste.
-If you add the oil, make sure to shake it well before using, and with all mouthwash, don't swallow.
+Additionally you can add 2-3 drops of peppermint extract for a fresh minty taste, and with all mouthwash – don’t swallow.